zapaz/euler-vault-cantina-fv/findings/DepositSelfHack.md

-EVK Vault module can deposit to itself allowing to drain all the Assets
+# EVK Vault module can Deposit to itself allowing to Drain all Assets

 ## Relevant Context
 A seemingly harmless SimpleVault inheriting from the EVK can drain all the Assets of the Vault.